Expanding Your Sales: Distribution vs. OEM

 + The best distributors will help to promote your products and brand as you want

-+ Quickly expand presence in global markets without having to set up infrastructure
++ Expand presence in global markts without having to set up infrastructure

 + Typically demand less discount than OEM